Smiling in a photo is good.

 Photograph your friends... photograph strangers... get paid to photograph

-strangers... and, inspire other people to take photos because it's so much fun.
+strangers... and, inspire other people to shoot photos because it's so much fun.

-Flash forward to 2006... all my film gear was stolen, so I went out and bought a digital camera.
-I had done the darkroom thing—timers, chemicals, whistling in the dark—but I was hooked by digital.
+In 2006, my film camera was stolen, so I went out and bought a digital camera.
+I had already done the darkroom thing—timers, chemicals, etc.—but I got hooked by digital.

 Do I miss film?
+Yes.
 The way old people miss boarding school, I guess.
-In the end, your camera is just a tool—like a wrench or a hammer—but it's a way to get closer to your vision.
+But in the end, your camera is just a tool—like a wrench or a hammer.
+It's a way to get to your vision.

-And if you can get your vision in sync with a client's?
+And if you use that tool well?
 Brother, you can make magic.

-So let's chat.
-You and me—over a coffee or just on the phone.
+So let's chat—over a coffee or just over the phone.

 Tell me who you are and what you're looking for.
 Maybe you want a killer headshot for your side-hustle?
 Maybe there's a family reunion around the corner?

-Or maybe... instead of stashing another gazillion files on a hard drive, you'd rather have that "one great portrait"—the one your kids will fight over when you're gone.
+Or maybe... instead of hiding another million files on a laptop, you'd rather have that One Great Portrait—the one your kids will fight over when you're gone.

 If you've read this far, I've got a hunch you and I are going to get along just fine.